What to Expect if you join In-Person for Celebration:

 How: We’re working hard to balance the joys of convening our community with the risks of COVID spread.
 By implementing some key COVID precautions, we’ll do our best to mitigate some of the risks of gathering in person, while feeling the nourishment of being together in body as well as spirit.

-If you have symptoms of COVID-19, please stay home and join the service by Zoom instead.
+If you have symptoms of COVID-19, please stay home and join the service online instead

 Masks are required and must be worn properly throughout service.
-KN95 Masks will be available at the door if needed.
+KN95 Masks will be available at the door.

 Unmasked speakers will take a rapid antigen test upon early arrival

-Custom name tags will indicate attendees’ preference for distance and contact
+Custom name tags with a RED-YELLOW-GREEN system will indicate attendees’ preference for distance and contact

 Community members who test positive for COVID-19 will be asked to refrain from in-person V&M events for 10 days.
-(And let the care team know if you need help! [email protected])
+(And let the care team know if you need help!)

-There will be a marked section for distanced seating if that makes you feel more comfortable.
+On busy days, there will be a marked section for distanced seating

 Accessibility information: The RAC Website has great photos and pans of the main Auditorium and the Event Hall (where children’s ministry will take place).
 Check it out to get a sense of what to expect.